-There is a number of standards applicable for furniture, depending on its general purpose (e.g. office, outdoor, etc.).
-Amongst the most common ones listed below, there are numerous national standards which have to be concerned, when manufacturer deliver their products to the specific country.
+There is a number of standards applicable for furniture, depending on its general-purpose (e.g. office, outdoor, etc.).
+Amongst the most common ones listed below, there are numerous national standards which have to be concerned, when the manufacturer deliver their products to the specific country.

-In Germany the quality of furniture is assured by the Standard RAL-GZ 430, which is specified by different DIN-, EN- and ISO-Standards.
-In the Netherlands the quality criteria is defined by NEN 1812.
+In Germany, the quality of the furniture is assured by the Standard RAL-GZ 430, which is specified by different DIN-, EN- and ISO-Standards.
+In the Netherlands, the quality criteria are defined by NEN 1812.

 The standards for office- and children’s furniture is very high.
 There are numerous different standards for office furniture (EN 527, EN 1335, DIN 4551, etc.), and a very strict standard for children’s furniture (GB 28007-2011), concerning execution, design and technological premise.